-Mr. Nick Lepp, MetroPlan Orlando staff, requested that the TAC recommend approval of the FY 2023/24 - 2039/40 Prioritized Project List (PPL).
-This document includes a list of highway, Transportation Systems Management and Operations, bicycle and pedestrian, and transit projects that have been ranked in order of priority.
-He explained that FDOT will use the PPL in developing their FY 2019/20 - 2023/24 Five Year Work Program.
-The draft PPL and a fact sheet were provided.
-Mr. Lepp gave a brief presentation.
-The draft PPL document can be reviewed at: https://metroplanorlando.org/wp-content/uploads/FY2023.24-ProjectPriorityList-DRAFT-document.pdf.
+Action was requested by Mr. Nick Lepp, MetroPlan Orlando staff, to recommend approval of the FY 2023/24 - 2039/40 Prioritized Project List (PPL).
+This document included a list of highway, Transportation Systems Management and Operations, bicycle and pedestrian, and transit projects that have been ranked in order of priority.
+FDOT will use the PPL in developing their FY 2019/20 - 2023/24 Five Year Work Program.
+A fact sheet was provided draft PPL document can and the be reviewed at: https://metroplanorlando.org/wp-content/uploads/FY2023.24-ProjectPriorityList-DRAFT-document.pdf.
+Mr. Lepp gave a brief presentation prior to action being taken.
+He told MAC members that the current draft Prioritized Project list had been broken down based on performance measures and was reflective of the new performance based planning that was being implemented.
+Mr. Lepp added that the same funding percentage breakdown was used and the 4P status was included on the document along with projects currently funded and the phases funding was available.